mcampourcy/HexaTime/README.md

 # HexaTime
-Transform the background color with current time
+Transform the background color with current time.

+Takes the current hh:mm:ss and convert it in hexadecimal.
+Small exercice to test the Observer pattern.